Insurance for Self-Build Campervans & Motorhomes

 Either way, it is important to let us know of any changes, big or small, prior to getting a quote for camper conversion insurance.

-However, there is some government-enforced criteria that each vehicle needs to meet in order to be classified as a motorhome, which includes:
+There are government-enforced criteria that each vehicle needs to meet in order to be classified as a motorhome.
+These include:

-- There must be a permanently enclosed fixed means of storage, i.e. wardrobe(s), cupboard(s) or locker(s).
+- A permanently enclosed fixed means of storage, i.e., wardrobe(s), cupboard(s) or locker(s).

-- Permanent fixed water installation to be connected to a fixed water storage tank or container.
+- A permanent fixed water installation to be connected to a fixed water storage tank or container.

 - Seating arrangements for diners to sit at a table (table may be detachable but must have permanent means of attachment to the vehicle).

-- Sketch showing floor plan of the vehicle's interior.
+- A sketch showing a floor plan of the vehicle's interior.

-- Fixed cooking or heating facility powered by gas or electricity (installation must have an engineer's report and/or electricity and gas to be certificated, and in the event of a claim or audit a certificate must be provided).
+- A fixed cooking or heating facility powered by gas or electricity (installation must have an engineer's report and/or electricity and gas to be certificated, and in the event of a claim or audit a certificate must be provided).

 - A door that provides access to the living accommodation.